broadinstitute/gatk-sv/website/docs/modules/train_gcnv.md

 is a method for detecting rare germline copy number variants (CNVs) from short-read sequencing read-depth information.
 The `TrainGCNV` module trains a gCNV model for use in the [GatherBatchEvidence](./gbe) workflow.
-The upstream and downstream dependencies of the TrainGCNV module are illustrated in the following diagram.

 The samples used for training should be homogeneous (concerning sequencing platform, coverage, library preparation, etc.) and similar to the samples on which the model will be applied.